Princess Fragrance (film)

-Princess Fragrance, released as Gebi Enchou Lu (戈壁恩仇录) in mainland China, is a 1987 Hong Kong film based on Louis Cha's novel The Book and the Sword.
-The film is a sequel to The Romance of Book and Sword, released earlier in the same month and also directed by Ann Hui.

-The film is largely seen as a faithful adaptation of the original novel; however, it is less available now due to limited releases on VCD and DVD.
+Princess Fragrance, also known as Gebi Enchou Lu, is a 1987 Hong Kong wuxia film adapted from the novel The Book and the Sword by Jin Yong.
+Directed by Ann Hui, it is a sequel to The Romance of Book and Sword, which was released earlier in the same month.
+The film is largely seen as a faithful adaptation of the novel; however, it is less available now due to limited releases on VCD and DVD.

-Plot
+Synopsis

-The film covers the second half of the Louis Cha's novel The Book and the Sword.
-It introduces another protagonist, Princess Fragrance, who does not appear in the first film The Romance of Book and Sword.
+The film covers the second half of the novel The Book and the Sword.
+It introduces another protagonist, Princess Fragrance, who does not appear in the first film.
 Fuk'anggan does not appear in the film.